joggrdocs/dungeons-and-docs/templates/onboarding-guide-template.md

   </tbody>
 </table>

-### 🚀 Make Your First Contribution
+#### 🚀 Make Your First Contribution

-Now that your environments are running, it’s time to make your first change in one of the repos.
-Pick a small task — a bug fix, content tweak, or cleanup — and open a pull request.
-The goal is to get familiar with our workflow and how we work across repos.

-### 📂 Supporting Guides (Per Repo)

-Each repo has its own setup instructions, contribution process, and deployment flow.
-Use the links below to reference the right docs as you go:
+Now that your environment is set up, it’s time to make your first real change.
+It doesn’t have to be big, just something that goes through the full workflow.
+Open a pull request (PR) and request a review from your onboarding buddy or tech lead.
+Use the links below to follow each repo’s contribution guidelines and PR process.

 <table class="dashdraft-table">
   <tbody>